Painters

 If this painter is your match

 You build paintings as systems of meaning rather than as captured moments.
-Every figure in your painting is there for a reason, and the painting rewards three different viewing scales—across the room, at middle distance, and close up.
-You trust that a painting can hold a moral subject and a comic surface at the same time without either collapsing the other.
+Every figure in your painting is there for a reason, and the painting rewards three different viewing scales — across the room, at middle distance, and close up.

-Steal this: Before your next complex composition, produce a fully-resolved pen-and-ink drawing of the whole scene at small scale—every figure, every detail, every moment of narrative or moral content locked down on paper.
+Borrow this: Before your next complex composition, produce a fully-resolved pen-and-ink drawing of the whole scene at small scale — every figure, every detail, every moment of narrative or moral content locked down on paper.
 Then transfer that drawing to the panel.
-Do not start painting until the drawing is as resolved as a drawing you would frame.
-Most of what painters struggle with in complex compositions is actually a drawing problem they never solved.

 Adjacent painters